softlab-ntua/bencherl/README.md

 	$ ./run_bench -l

+### How to run the web based user interface to see results ###

+Use the `-U` option of the `bencherl` script.

+	$ ./run_bench -U

+The interface is by default started at http://localhost:8001.
+The port can be changed by modifying `suite/ui/bencherlui/boss.config`.

+Use the `-S` option of the `bencherl` script to stop the interface.

+	$ ./run_bench -S

 ### How to specify the number of schedulers to run benchmarks with ###

 Set the `NUMBER_OF_SCHEDULERS` variable in `conf/run.conf`.